SouthernPark/Malloc/README.md

     Suppose, the user want to use malloc to allocate for 8 bytes of memory.
 May be we will allocate 10 bytes memo using system call
     From the 10 bytes, 8 bytes will be used for the user and another 2 bytes will be used as bookkeeping to record this allocation.

 Thirdly, because bookkeeping record is attached with requests.
 This means they can not be stored consecutively.
 Therefore, we can not
 data structure like array to store it.
 A good data structure to fit solve this problem is Linked List or we can even use double Linked
 List.

+# LinkedList in C